7 Things You Can Expect When You Start Working Out for the First Time

 Growing your muscles requires creating little tears in your muscle fibers, with the rebuilding process making them stronger.
 Aching and feeling sore can affect you anytime between one and three days later and can last longer than that.

-Research also shows that even after just one workout of a certain kind your soreness will reduce the second or third time.
+Soreness will decrease over time if you stay consistent.
+Research shows that even after just one workout of a certain kind, your soreness will reduce the second or third time.
 While there is not an all-encompassing rule to how much you should workout when you first get started, if you are too sore to continue you should probably take a break and add on slowly.
 The good news is that the more you work out the less sore you will feel.

-Bringing it back to middle school science, exercise builds more mitochondria and more capillary density in your muscles.
+As for the physical side, let’s go back to middle school science.
+Exercise builds more mitochondria and more capillary density in your muscles.
 If there is one thing you remember from middle school science it is that mitochondria is the powerhouse of the cell and they are responsible for helping us produce more energy.

 Research even backs this up.
 A study published in PLOS One followed 100 college students who reported feeling burned out and fatigued.
 Half of the participants were told to run three times a week for six weeks; the other group did not change their workout habits.
 At the end of the study, the running group reported less overall fatigue than the control group.